cloudberrydb/cloudberrydb-site/docs/insert-update-delete-row-data.md

 Using `UPDATE` in Cloudberry Database has the following restrictions:

-``<!-- 无法确认 by @TomShawn - While GPORCA supports updates to Cloudberry distribution key columns, the Postgres-based planner does not. - If mirrors are enabled, you cannot use `STABLE` or `VOLATILE` functions in an `UPDATE` statement. - Cloudberry Database partitioning columns cannot be updated. -->``
+`<!-- 概念类信息，暂未验证 -->`While GPORCA supports updates to Cloudberry distribution key columns, the Postgres-based planner does not. - If mirrors are enabled, you cannot use `STABLE` or `VOLATILE` functions in an `UPDATE` statement. - Cloudberry Database partitioning columns cannot be updated.

 ## Delete rows